Let’s become anti-ageist together to build an age-positive culture in Maine!

 Ageism not only damages our health and well-being, it is also a major barrier to enacting effective policies that promote healthy aging.
 However, just being aware of our subconscious age-biases makes us less likely to act on them.
 This is simple math:

 Putting this knowledge to work, we’ve launched an anti-ageism movement in Maine called the Power in Aging Project, funded by the Maine Community Foundation!
-The Power in Aging Project was launched a little over a year ago as part of the Maine Council on Aging’s campaign to dismantle ageism and build an Age-Positive Maine.
+The Power in Aging Project was launched in 2021 as part of the Maine Council on Aging’s campaign to dismantle ageism and build an Age-Positive Maine.

 The Project’s primary strategy is to engage audiences from different sectors in direct conversations about age-bias, the impacts of ageism, and the benefits of living and working in an age-positive culture.
 We are creative and flexible, able to calibrate these interactive, reflective, and thought-provoking Power in Aging sessions to any end-user for an hour up to a whole day.

 Since launching the Power in Aging Project we’ve hosted thousands of people in presentations for all kinds of organizations, including L.L.
-Bean, Town & Country Federal Credit Union, Diversity Hiring Coalition of Maine, the Maine Public Health Association, Organization of Maine Nursing Leadership, and many others.
+Bean, Town & Country Federal Credit Union, Diversity Hiring Coalition of Maine, the Maine Public Health Association, Organization of Maine Nursing Leadership, UnitedHealthCare, all employees of the State of Maine, and many others.
 We have also facilitated conversations with our member organizations, media outlets, health systems, human resources professionals, and more.

 Why do these conversations matter?